day8/re-frame-10x/docs/HyperlinkedInformation/UsingTheRepl.md

 Then, later, in the `re-frame-10x` UI you'll notice a small "repl" button against each piece of trace you hover over.
-Again if you click it, `re-frame-10x` will put code into the clipboard which uses its own API together with the "trace coordinates" for to the data you want.
+Again if you click it, `re-frame-10x` will put code into the clipboard which uses its own API together with the "trace coordinates" for the data you want.

 When you paste this code into the REPL, you are able to access to the exact piece of trace data you want.
+What's in the clipboard might look something like `(day8.re-frame-10x/traced-result 80 4)`.
+This expression will retrieve the traced data you want.

 So, you might execute something this at the REPL:
 ```clj
 (count (day8.re-frame-10x/traced-result 80 4))
 ```

-That `(day8.re-frame-10x/traced-result 80 4)` part would be what you pasted in from the clipboard.
+And that `(day8.re-frame-10x/traced-result 80 4)` part would be what you pasted in from the clipboard.

 Or maybe you'd do this